-where $r$ is the interest rate, $\rho$, $\theta>0$ and $\theta_0>0$ are the excess rate of return (w.r.t. the interest rate) and the volatilities of the stock price with respect to the idiosyncratic and common noise.
+where $r$ is the interest rate, $\rho$, $\theta>0$ and $\theta_0>0$ are the excessive rate of return and the volatility of the idiosyncratic noise and common noise.
 All deterministic coefficient functions are assumed to be continuous.
-This model fits into the LQ framework of the time-inconsistent MFC problem, with a linear controlled dynamics without mean-field interactions that
+This model fits into the LQ framework of the time-inconsistent MFC problem, with a linear dynamics that